 The project would not have been possible without our funders – thank you.
 The project is funded by LIFE, the EU’s financial instrument for the environment, and the Heritage Lottery Fund.

 The following staff were hosting the conference

 Paul St Pierre

-Approximately 84 people live on St Agnes and Gugh, making this project the largest community-based island restoration project in the world to date.
+Approximately 84 people live on St Agnes and Gugh, making this project the largest community-based island restoration project in the world to date (October 2017).
 The residents of St Agnes and Gugh have provided 100% support for the project, and 32 community members are registered volunteers carrying out biosecurity checks to keep the islands rat-free.